hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

 * `peer_weight` - (Optional) The weight added to routes which have been learned through BGP peering.
 Valid values can be between `0` and `100`.
+    Changing this forces a new resource to be created.

 The `root_certificate` block supports: